flanksource/docs/docs/concepts/templating.md

 **Templating is:**
 > Simply a way to represent data in different forms.

 Templating comes in handy when you want the results of your operation displayed in your desired configuration and order.
-[Canary-checker](/canary-checker/tutorials/overview.md) supports this feature for rendering results.
-They can be specified in `display`, `test`, `transform` fields for the `Canary` object.
-In the next section, you'll see the different supported templates.
+[Canary-checker](/canary-checker/overview/), [Config-db](/config-db/tutorials/getting-started-configdb) supports this feature for rendering results.
+They can be specified in `display`, `test`, `transform` fields for the `Canary` object, `id`, `test`, `transform`, `display` for `SystemTemplate` object.
+The template can be configured In the next section, you'll see the different supported templates.

 ## Canary Template Types
 To specify the template to be used for representing your data, the following options are available: